 Now let's take a look at some indications for atropine.

-Pro Tip #2: Atropine should be your first choice of treatment of symptomatic sinus bradycardia, as it may be the most beneficial in the presence of atrioventricular nodal blocks.
+Atropine should be your first choice of treatment of symptomatic sinus bradycardia, including 1st degree and 2nd degree type II AV nodal blocks.

 There are a couple of precautions and contraindications when it comes to administering atropine.